What are you waiting for?

 Q: What is the opt-in rule regarding overdraft protection?

 A: Federal lawmakers have created new rules governing overdraft protection programs that went into effect for existing members on August 15, 2010.
-As a result, you must choose to "opt in" for automatic overdraft protection of ATM and everyday debit card transactions.
+As a result of this rule change, the Santa Cruz Community Credit Union has decided to not participate in this rule change.
+However if we do plan on offering the program in the future, you must choose to "opt in" for automatic overdraft protection of ATM and everyday debit card transactions.
 Please note that this opt-in rule does not pertain to overdraft service associated with written checks or recurring debit transactions (such as bill payments and ACH withdrawals).
 Without opting in, your ATM and everyday debit card transactions may be declined if you attempt to make a transaction without sufficient funds.
-If you have not opted-in and would like to, stop by either branch,click here to download the opt-in PDF, or call (831) 425-7708, option 6.

 [ Close this window ]